sjmarsnc/DayPlanner/README.md

 For hours that are not yet past, users can type text in the area to the right of a given hour, and then click on the file icon on that row to save the information.
 If the page is reloaded, the data is recovered from local storage.

-For responsiveness, when the screen is narrower than 576 pixels ("xs" in Bootstrap) the big "Work Day Scheduler" banner goes away to save real estate.
-On screens narrower than 768 pixels ("md" in Bootstrap) the icons for lock and save are smaller.
+For responsiveness, when the screen is narrower than 576 pixels ("xs" in Bootstrap) the big "Work Day Scheduler" banner is hidden to save real estate.
+On screens narrower than 768 pixels ("md" in Bootstrap) the icons for lock and save are made smaller.